-AVD has YouTube like elements, yet it’s kind of a revolution in the video streaming industry because Amazon has worked against all the odds and successfully delivered what was promised at the early stages of the products’ launch.
+AVD has YouTube-like elements, yet it’s kind of a revolution in the video streaming industry because Amazon has worked against all the odds and successfully delivered what was promised at the early stages of the products’ launch.

 - Through the Streaming Partners Program, videos can be made available to people who pay a special add-on subscription.

-- Content creators canearn 15 percent of per hour streamed if the content is made available to Prime subscribers.
+- Content creators can earn 15 percent of per hour streamed if the content is made available to Prime subscribers.

 All of the options mentioned above compete with YouTube, yet they aren’t enough to wobble the base of YouTube.
 Over the years, Google has worked hard to create a strong authority in video streaming.

-Some of the AVD options for profit sharing are good for small media companies, but when it comes to big brands; they will probably remain away depending upon the profit they are earning by being on other channels.
+Some of the AVD options for profit sharing are good for small media companies, but when it comes to big brands, they will probably remain away depending upon the profit they are earning by being on other channels.

 Besides the US, AVD is also available in Germany, Austria, the United Kingdom, and Japan.